Teradata/product-help/UseCases/SalesOffload/README.md

-Now we see that 2019 in the broader context was an off year, we will need to do further digging to see what happened.
-But thanks to Teradata Vantage we can cost-effectively analyse all our data by offloading the colder less queried data to object storage for safe keeping.
+Now you see that in the broader context, 2019 as an off year, and you need to do more digging to see what happened.
+Thanks to Teradata Vantage, you can cost-effectively analyze all your data by offloading the colder, less-queried data to object storage for safe keeping.

-#### Step 5: Clean-up
+#### Step 5: Cleanup

-Drop the objects we created in our own database schema.
+Drop the objects you created in your own database schema:

 ```sql
 DROP AUTHORIZATION MyAuth;